Jean-Pierre Mignard: Political involvement

 In 1993, Mignard ran for to represent Nièvre's 2nd district in the lower house of the French Parliament but was defeated, nonetheless scoring 49.40% in a historically difficult year for socialist candidates around the country, as a conservative wave swept the left-wing parliamentary majority out of power.
-He ran again in 2012, in a heavily conservative parliamentary district in Marseilles, forcing the conservative UMP candidate to a run-off in which Mignard scored 41.54% of the votes.
+He ran again in 2012, in a heavily conservative parliamentary district in Marseille, forcing the conservative UMP candidate to a run-off in which Mignard scored 41.54% of the votes.

 Mignard is currently a member of the French National Consultative Committee on Ethics, a state body in charge of drafting ethical guidelines for public policy in France.
 As chairman of the Haute Autorité pour les Primaires, a position from which he resigned in 2016, he oversaw the first major-party open presidential primary to ever be organized in France.
 In December 2016, he was among the first prominent Socialist personalities to publicly endorse Emmanuel Macron for President, and subsequently served as one of his campaign surrogates.